storyscriptapp/civil-eng-rfq-app/DEPLOYMENT_GUIDE.md

    - Name: `RFQ_USERNAME`, Value: `admin` (or your preferred username)
    - Name: `RFQ_PASSWORD_HASH`, Value: `[paste the hash from above]`
 5. Click OK
+6. To verify your environment variables are set correctly:
+After setting them and clicking OK, open a NEW PowerShell window and run:
+ # $env:RFQ_API_USERNAME
+ $env:RFQ_API_PASSWORD_HASH
+Expected output:
+admin
+494a715f7e9b4071aca61bac42ca858a309524e5864f0920030862a4ae7589be
+If you see quotes in the output, you'll need to remove them from the environment variables and try again.
 ---

 ### Step 1.5: Build React App for Production